 At the onset of the program, expect a framework driven by your organization’s sales strategy and a practical understanding of your products, services, and process.
 Intuitive real-time editing means that the program adjusts via sales rep input, evaluating what reps need according to what they have successfully completed, how they learn, and even existing or desired customers.
 Front-line managers can coach teams and review analytics by utilizing easy-to-use mobile tools.

-A successful sales training program uses real-word buying scenarios (and proven solutions) to train the team to handle any common situation.
+A successful sales training program uses real-world buying scenarios (and proven solutions) to train the team to handle any common situation.
 It must offer the flexibility to successfully address every aspect of a business reality.
 This type of program allows reps to practice real-world scenarios before they actually enter a high-stakes conversation with prospects or customers.

 Effective training takes time, repetition, and detailed individuality.
 A training program that offers customization enables your sales team to achieve milestones while continuing to successfully sell.

-Tracking and Metrics
+Tracking and metrics

 How do you know if reps are using the program and if it’s working?
-A good sales training program should include progress tracking for each sales rep as well as an analysis through quizzes, tests, and other assessments.
+A good sales training program should include progress tracking for each sales rep as well as analysis through quizzes, tests, and other assessments.
 This information should be used to generate performance metrics as well as to continually improve the program.

 Providing learning opportunities that meet your sales team where they are, physically and mentally, is the best way to get their attention and make learning fun and interactive.